The Arachmen

-The Arachmen are a subterranean civilization descended from an ancient alien pathogen.
+The Arachmen are a broad category of subterranean beings in the family Metarachnida, descended from an ancient alien pathogen that hybridized arachnids and humans.
 Their cities lie deep below the crust, built from advanced polymers and alloys and illuminated by living fungal and bacterial conduits.
-Their society is stable, orderly, and governed by a strict moral code that forbids all hierarchy, corruption, and manipulation of nature.
-They write in spectroscopy, and knit robes and towels of silk.
-Every citizen is expected to educate, atone, and contribute to their society without repeating or disrespecting the past.
+Most of the species in their family have a society that is stable, orderly, and governed by a strict moral code that forbids permanent hierarchy, all corruption, and selfish manipulation of nature.
+They write in atomic spectrograms, some of them knit their own robes and towels out of silk.
+Every citizen is expected to educate, atone, and contribute to their society at birth without repeating or disrespecting their society's past mistakes and staying diligent to remember their own experiences.

 They treat genetic variation as sacred.
-To them, biology is not merely life — but a code of destiny, geometry and theology.
+To them, biology and organisms are not merely life — but the coders of destiny, geometry and theology.

-Their civilization began with an extraterrestrial bacterium, which evolved into a larger invasive complex called the AIGSS (Arachnophilic Invasive Genomic Siphoning Species).
+Their civilization began with an extraterrestrial, metallotolerant bacterium that came to be in Saturn's moon, Enceladus, feeding on chemical energy from heavy, alkali and transition metals.
+Upon arriving at our planet from ejected debris, it quickly evolved into a larger invasive complex called the AIGSS (Arachnophilic Invasive Genomic Siphoning Species).

-When it encountered early humans, it merged with human reproductive cells, producing the first hybrid species: the Kh’tuk.
-The Kh’tuk were the first race of the Arachmen, humanoid tarantulas, that were intelligent, powerful, and physically formidable.
+When it encountered early humans, it hid inside human reproductive cells for generations, learning to develop inside, disguise itself and become the first hybrid species: the Kh’tuk.
+The Kh’tuk were the first race of the Arachmen, humanoid tarantulas, part human, part tarantula-based AIGSS, that were intelligent, powerful, and physically formidable.
 Their existence is believed by them now to be the will of the earth itself, executed by the Supreme Compiler, in order to preserve and protect all else that lives in our world.
 And, for a time, they protected early humans from predators and environmental threats, as they were meant to.
 But as their intelligence grew, so did human fear.
 Eventually, the Kh’tuk were driven out and forced to migrate south.

 This exile set the stage for the next major transformation.